Mshamilton929698/SightlyTestProject/README.md

 # SightlyTestProject

 This is a C# Selenium project.
-The test file will navigate a stagning website to download a report and then commpare the data to a master file.
+The test file will navigate a stagning website to download a report and then compare the data to a master file.
 The project was created using an NUnit Template.

 ### Target Framework